dmf-archive/IPWT/IPWT_en.md

 - **Synergistic Action of WSI and PCT/FEP**: WSI does not exist independently of PCT/FEP dynamic mechanisms.
 WSI typically serves as a **platform for higher-order prediction and integration**, processing significant prediction error signals from lower-level PCT modules and generating higher-order predictions and explanations.
 The internal information integration and processing within WSI also follow the principle of free energy minimization.
 When multiple WSIs operate in parallel, it can be interpreted as some form of functional parallelization or fragmentation occurring at the highest level of the entire cognitive system's FEP-PCT hierarchy.

+Empirical support for functional heterogeneity within the workspace also comes from the work of Luppi et al. (2024).
+Using Integrated Information Decomposition, they discovered that in the human brain, the default mode network (DMN) primarily functions as "gateways" for gathering and integrating synergistic information, while the executive control network (ECN) acts as "broadcasters" that disseminate redundant information to the rest of the brain.
+This finding not only supports the core GWT idea of information broadcasting but also aligns with IPWT's proposal of distinct functional roles within a WSI, highlighting the critical role of synergistic information in the generation of consciousness.

 #### 2.4.
 Reconstruction of IIT Phenomenological Axioms: From Physical Causality to Logical Synergy

 IPWT's core contribution to IIT lies in its fundamental **functional reconstruction** of IIT's phenomenological axioms.
 The core of this reconstruction is the introduction of the concept of "**logical irreducibility of information integration**" and its connection to **synergistic information** in information theory, thereby replacing IIT's emphasis on "physical causal indivisibility."